Mohammed Mbye

-Mohammed Mbye (born 18 June 1989) is a Gambian footballer who plays as a defender for Division 2 Östra Götaland club Ifö Bromölla IF.
+Mohammed Mbye (born 18 June 1989) is a Gambian footballer who last played as a defender for IFK Hässleholm.

 Early life

 Mbye was born in The Gambia and moved to Sweden with his family at the age of eleven in 2001.

 Club career

 Mbye began his career with Hammarby IF, when he moved to Sweden in 2001 to join the children's section of Hammarby Talang FF, the farm team of Hammarby IF.
 He moved in July 2007 to French club Rennes, where he played five games in the reserves and scored one goal.
 In 2008, Mbye joined Assyriska Föreningen, signing a three-year contract which running until 31 December 2012.

+Following his stint in Mjällby AIF he played one season each for Ifö Bromölla IF, Sölvesborgs GoIF and IFK Hässleholm.

 International career

 Mbye represented The Gambia at under-20 level before playing for the country's senior national team.